evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Sport/_index.md

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Sound system
+### Sound System

 The Fisker Ocean Sport comes equipped with one sound system option:

-- **Fisker Hypersound 3D**: This system features 16 speakers and delivers a maximum output of 500 watts.
+- **Fisker Hypersound 3D:**: This system features 16 speakers and delivers a maximum output of 500 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.